Moodybleu/A-Mile-In-Her-Mind/README.md

  - user is able to write an entry
  - user is able favorite other user entries
  - user is able to see 1 - 3 words for their prompt

 ## stretch goals
 - calm music in the background of entry page
 - Anxiety attack button -- for users who have panic attacks mid-entry.
 The button will connect them to a serene scene and play a meditation that reminds them they are safe now
+- access past entries by clicking prompted word in the list of your past prompts